 |Magnesium||26 mg||20 mg|

 |Selenium||51.7 mcg||30.2 mcg|

-After examining the nutritional table above, it’s easy to see both fish contain many vitamins and minerals.
-Therefore, which is healthier, halibut or flounder?
+After examining the nutritional table above, it’s easy to see both fish are a good source of many vitamins and minerals.
+Therefore, which one is healthier?

-Halibut is healthier due to its higher percentage of B vitamins and minerals.
-Halibut provides more B6, thiamin, riboflavin, niacin, folate, potassium, magnesium, zinc and selenium.
-Halibut contains more protein and fewer total and saturated fats than flounder.
+Halibut is healthier than flounder due to its higher percentage of B vitamins and minerals.
+It provides more B6, thiamin, riboflavin, niacin, folate, potassium, magnesium, zinc and selenium.
+Halibut contains more protein and fewer total and saturated fats.

 Flounder also contains a good number of of vitamins and minerals.
-Flounder provides more omega-3 fatty acids, B5, iron, phosphorus and calcium than halibut.
+It provides more omega-3 fatty acids, B5, iron, phosphorus and calcium.

-Both fish contained the same amount of B12.
+Both species of fish contain the same amount of B12.
 Keep reading and find out why omega-3 fatty acids and the various vitamins and minerals are important to your health.

 Halibut and Flounder Health Benefits